 A programmatic agency sounds like luxury.
 Costs of building a proprietary demand-side platform soar to millions, let alone routine budgets for maintenance.
-Is this headline a clickbait, then?
+Is this headline clickbait, then?
 Well, $5,000 is enough to start a DSP business if you white-label.

 Brands seek new traffic sources to close their demands while giants like Google and Facebook expose their gaps for non-trivial media buying cases.
 Often, they end up at the virtual Zoom door of an advertising agency like yours.